 Just north of Chicago's central district sits an old four-storey building.
 The exterior of the?

-Just north of Chicago's central district sits an old four-storey building.
+Background: Just north of Chicago's central district sits an old four-storey building.
 The exterior of the brick and stone structure, and the high iron fence that surrounds it, have not changed in the fifty years since the building was constructed.
 But the exterior gives no hint of the radical change that has taken place inside, for this is the "Playboy Mansion."

 Remodelled at a cost exceeding 8,000,000 dollars, the mansion is a bachelor's dream.
 Facilities include a vast electronic entertainment room, a heated indoor swimming pool, nine opulent guest chambers, and dormitory accommodation for 30 girls.